typehero/typehero/challenges/generic-function-arguments/prompt.md

 ### A Word On A Syntax Quirk

 You may see the `<T,>` syntax out in the wild.
-There's an unfortunate inconveinence with TypeScript's syntax that this is used to work around.
+There's an unfortunate inconvenience with TypeScript's syntax that this is used to work around.
 Imagine being a parser and seeing `const createRow = <T>`.
 If you don't know what's coming next it could be ambiguous between these two things

 ```ts
 // Thing 1: Start of JSX